 - Too much change.

 People might be unwilling to make so many changes to implement the CI on their legacy system.
 If that is the case, you can easily introduce CI to the system one part at a time.
-Once the team members are comfortable with the results, CI can be introduced to the other parts of the system or more frequently.
+Once the team members are comfortable with the results, CI can be introduced to the other parts as well.

 - Hardware/Software costs.

 Costs of implementing a CI could be perceived as unnecessary by both developers and management on a project.
 But these costs are marginal compared to the costs of the maintenance and finding the problems later down the line.

 - Developers are already doing all these operations.

 - Project is too small.

-Infrequent software releases are the thing of the past and most of the leading and successful companies are already actively using these techniques with good results, Amazon being one of the leaders by making changes to production every 11.6 seconds (May 2011).
+Infrequent software releases are a thing of the past and most of the leading and successful companies are already actively using these techniques with good results, Amazon being one of the leaders by making changes to production every 11.6 seconds (May 2011).

-Setting up the continuous integration system for your project could be potentially costly and time-consuming task (doesn’t have to be), but it pays for itself many times over once it is up and running.
+Setting up the continuous integration system for your project could be potentially costly and time-consuming task.
+But technical debt caused by not using CI can be multiple times bigger.